Why do hearings aid have feedback or whistle?

 If this is the cause, visit a hearing care professional to have the wax removed.
 You don’t want to try at-home methods, like swiping a cotton swab or ear candling, as these can be unsafe and hurt your ears.
 While seeing a specialist, also consider having your hearing aids deep cleaned as well.

-While you might think turning the volume up on your hearing aids will help make the feedback quit, this could actually be the culprit for those unwanted sounds.
+While you might think turning the volume up on your hearing aids will help to stop the feedback , this could actually be the culprit for those unwanted sounds.
 When your hearing aids are too loud, this can force the sound from the speaker to re-enter through the microphone, resulting in unpleasant squeals and whistles.
 Preventing that feedback could be as simple as lowering the volume.

 Hearing aids are complex and delicate devices, and wear-and-tear happens.
 If your hearing aids are fitting properly, clean, not too loud and full of battery, there could be a bigger problem that requires professional troubleshooting or repair.
 The tubing within your hearing aid could be damaged, the microphone could be dislodged or another piece could be broken, bent or misshaped.
 In any case, don’t try to repair your hearing aid on your own—schedule an appointment at your local Miracle-Ear and let our hearing aid specialists find and repair the root cause of the feedback.